EngsShi/react-native-xlog/README.md

 You can send log to Xlog, and manager Xlog lifecycle.
 Handle js/native crash log in production builds.

-*attention*: you will see the new appendered log only when you restart your app
+*attention*: you will see the crash log only when you restart your app

 ## Feature